-I have done over 380+ hours of community service and started and participated in many projects and initiatives to benefit the Troy community.
+I have completed over 580+ hours of community service and started and participated in many projects and initiatives to benefit the Troy community.
 Outside of special projects, I regularly volunteer at local organizations for example the Regional Food Bank, Sanctuary for Independent Media, Frear Park, and Capital Roots.

-As a student advisor I meet quartely representing region Q to provide feedback to the national president and other national leadership.
+As a student advisor I meet quarterly representing region Q to provide feedback to the national president and other national leadership.

-As President, I'm working to unify the Executive Committee and support all of our officers achieve their goals and propel our chapter on campus and in the whole fraternity.
+As President, I'm working to unify the Executive Committee and support all of our officers achieve their goals and propelling our chapter on campus and in the whole fraternity.

-As Vice President of Service I manage our service program to ensure their are many events occuring.
-I'm working to better connect our brothers to the Troy community and increase their interest in service by offering more options for events that they are ethusiastic about.
+As Vice President of Service I worked to better connect our brothers to the Troy community and increase their interest in service by offering more options for events that they are enthusiastic about.